renatomaia/lua-memory/doc/manual.md

 ### `buffer.unpack (b, i, fmt)`

 Returns the values encoded in position `i` of buffer or string `b`, according to the format `fmt`, as in function [buffer.pack](#bufferpack-b-i-fmt-v-).
+After the read values, this function also returns the index of the first unread byte in `b`.